Signs Of Autism During Pregnancy: Causes & Risks 2023

 These chemicals are believed to affect the unborn child’s endocrine system,[14] the body’s network of hormones responsible for our energy levels, growth and development, metabolism, stress, and mood.

-Reducing The Risk Of Autism During Pregnancy And Birth
+Reducing The Risk Of Autism In Pregnancy And Birth

 Consider The Risk Factors

-Thinking about the risk factors of having children beforehand is important for any prospective parents.
+Considering the risk factors of having children beforehand is important for prospective parents.
 For example, ensuring you and your partner are within the healthy age bracket, avoiding depression and antiepileptic medication, and reducing toxins as much as possible, can help reduce the risk of your child developing autism.

 Look After Your Health